How to manage your data relationships

 Setting accurate relationships between your data allows you to create complex calculations across multiple data elements.

-For more information, see: Create and manage relationships in Power BI Desktop.
+For more information, see: Create and manage relationships in Power BI Desktop and Bi-directional relationship guidance.